 As a small business owner, you probably know that planning can do a world of good.
 That’s why you probably have a budget for all sorts of expenses.
 It’s good to prepare for expected costs, like vacations for employees, and unexpected costs, like paying for a cleaning crew to shovel snow off your driveway.

-Although some fees are pretty hard to miss, others can slip through the cracks.
+Although some fees are hard to miss, others can slip through the cracks.
 Those can wind up costing you a ton of cash over time.
 Here are five hidden fees that may have slipped past your radar.

 1. Too many accounts for the same program

 Let’s say you need to use an expensive program like Photoshop.
 If you have five login accounts, but only three people need them, you’re paying for two expensive subscriptions you don’t even use.
-Try to take stock of resources you pay for and analyze how many workers use them.
+Try to take stock of the resources you pay for and analyze how many workers use them.

 Maybe you’re paying for a team to use expensive accounting software, for example.
 But if only one person is using it, you should demote your subscription to a single-person plan.